danielaperazapi/Where-is-the-math-in-the-Rubik-s-Cube-by-Daniela-G-Peraza-Pichardo/README.md

 R (Right)
 L (Left)**

+*INSERT PICTURE OF CUBE NOTATION

 A letter by itself represents a **90-degree clockwise rotation** of that face.
 For example:

 [R]

+*INSERT GIF OF R

 denotes a clockwise turn of the right face.